Pedrinho (footballer, born 2002)

-Pedro Henrique Azevedo Pereira (born 11 July 2002), commonly known as Pedrinho, is a Brazilian footballer who plays for Athletico Paranaense as a left back.
+Pedro Henrique Azevedo Pereira (born 11 July 2002), commonly known as Pedrinho or Pedro Henrique, is a Brazilian footballer who plays as a left back for Shakhtar Donetsk.

 Club career

 Vitória

 Born in Salvador, Bahia, Pedrinho was a Vitória youth graduate.
 He made his first team debut on 29 January 2021, coming on as a half-time substitute for Alisson Farias in a 1–0 Série B away win over Brasil de Pelotas.

 Definitely promoted to the main squad for the 2021 campaign, Pedrinho renewed his contract until 2024 on 20 February 2021.
 He soon became a regular starter for the side, and was named the 2021 Campeonato Baiano Breakthrough player.

 On 20 August 2021, amidst transfer negotiations with Athletico Paranaense, Vitória rescinded Pedrinho's contract.
 On 2 September, Vitória released a statement saying that despite the "conclusion of the transfer", Pedrinho's contract with Athletico was not registered, nor his contract with Vitória was not reinstated upon his return to Salvador.